ADernild/queen_dk_nys/README.md

 - [x] Feature information about the queen that is scraped from wikipedia.
 - \* Implement language option for dahsboard, and reactively update data sources (M).
 - \* Finalize design of dashboard (M)
+- [ ] Optimize user experience
+- [ ] Split Index tab into: index, data subject and about tabs.
+- [ ] Improve ussage description to dashboard on index tab.
 - [ ] Remove unfinished implementations from dashboard - lda (A).
+- [ ] Reactive word additions to featured words - from topic model
+- [ ] Analyze topics, or describe how to do so.
+- [ ] Move What an Why above models.
+- [ ] Rename Expl. to How (to use).
 - [ ] Write 4 page report.

 [ ] = To do